 The Chandra Interactive Analysis of Observations (CIAO) package is an extensive suite of tools designed for Chandra data reduction.
 Although not designed specifically for proposal preparation, CIAO can be used to analyze simulated Chandra data (e.g. from MARX) and create simulated spectra.
 Full details can be found at http://cxc.harvard.edu/ciao/.
-Sherpa is an interactive spatial/spectral fitting package that forms part of CIAO.
-It can also be used for simple simulations of Chandra spectra.
+Sherpa is the CIAO interactive spatial/spectral fitting package.
+It can also be used for simulations of Chandra spectra.